itabesamesa/bsod_generator/README.md

 # bsod_generator
-generate windows bsods to use as your lockscreen on sway
+Generate windows bsods to use as your lockscreen on sway

+It uses [ImageMagick](https://imagemagick.org/) to generate a bsod

+It is intended to be used with sway.
+If you use sway, a bsod will be gererated for each available display

 ## Commandline arguments
 <pre>